-- 1. Reconnect all lines except the hose to the pump inlet port.
-Close all drain valves. - Turn water heater by-pass valve to the by-pass position.
-See the location explanation on the next page of this section. - Attach a length of hose to the pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 5.
-Open all water faucets. - 6.
+- Reconnect all lines except the hose to the pump inlet port.
+Close all drain valves. - Turn water heater by-pass valve to by-pass position.
+For by-pass instructions to winterize see the illustration on next page. - 3.
+Install a spare water purifier cartridge to be used specifically for winterizing.
+This cartridge will have RV anti-freeze in it when finished and will be removed and the clean cartridge reinstalled for normal use.
+Keep the spare cartridge for future cold winterizing procedures. - 4.
+Attach a length of hose to the pump inlet port.
+This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 6.
+Open all water faucets. - 7.
 Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
-Work hand shower spray while holding down in tub. - 7.
-Shut off the pump and close all faucets. - Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
+Work hand shower spray while holding down in tub.

+- 8. Shut off the pump and close all faucets. - 9.
+Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.